GowerCampbell/GowerCampbell/README.md

   </a>
 </p>

 Hello!
 I'm **Gower Campbell**, and this is my GitHub, a repository of myself for you to see the expanse of technical skills I've built from the intersection of storytelling and software, where creativity meets code.
-My mission is to explore the creative and the technical learnning how to use code to create data sheets that will tell their stories and forge tools/web applications that help others, providing access where I can't, and assist others on this journey ahead.
+My mission is to explore the creative and the technical uses of programming.
+To create data sheets that will tell their stories and forge tools/web applications that help others, providing access where I can't, and assist others on this journey ahead.

 ### Current Orbit: Skills in Development
 <ul>